-Associated Costs: In addition to the course tuition, fees, and textbooks, this course has additional expense considerations that are estimated to be \$20 to \$50.
+Associated Costs: These are additional (out-of-pocket) expense considerations that students should expect in addition to the course tuition, fees, and textbooks. \$20 to \$50.

 Flash Gaming (4 CR)

 This course is designed to present the skills and to provide the hands-on experience required to create computer games utilizing Flash MX 2004.
 Typical topics to be covered include 2D coordinate systems, basic game physics, game trigonometry, motion techniques, collision detection, collision reaction, conservation of momentum and energy, and tile based worlds.
 Typical tasks include creation of angle conversion functions; projection functions; controlling speed, velocity, and acceleration; applying Newton's three laws of motion, affecting gravity and friction; and creation of grid management systems.
 3 hrs. lecture and 1.5 hrs. lab/wk.